Hoyasumii/bee-movie/README.md

 No.

 Up the nose?
-That's a kill
+That's a kille